libertywing/yanwang.github.io/index.md

 - 2021/05: Four long papers accepted by ACL 2021 (3 Main and 1 Findings).
 - 2020/09: Two long papers accepted by EMNLP 2020.
 (Main)

-## Opening Positions
+[comment]: <> ## Opening Positions
-We are hiring (Full-time employees and Interns)!
+[comment]: <> We are hiring (Full-time employees and Interns)!
 If you  1) have a strong background in the area of NLP research or engineering, 2) have a passion to save the world as a tech otaku, and 3) are not an overachiever (卷王).
 Please contact me!
 Please feel free to send me an email if you have any enquires.

 ## Selected Publications (*=corresponding author)
 - Y. Wang, D. Ma, D. Cai.
 With Greater Text Comes Greater Necessity: Inference-Time Training Helps Long Text Generation. [[paper](https://arxiv.org/abs/2401.11504)]